Follow the Cyber Sec Road: 5 Top Jobs in Cybersecurity

 Our own organization of 1,700 ,F-Secure ‘Fellows’ come from many different countries and backgrounds, with diverse educational backgrounds, skills and experiences.
 Yet all are happily ensconced within the cybersecurity industry, reinforcing the notion that you don’t need to be a nerd to succeed.

-Cybesecurity professionals have never been more important than they are now and with cybercrime damages predicted to cost more than $6 trillion by 2021, and a worldwide shortage of workers anticipated to hit 1.8 million by 2021, companies are offering great salaries to entice the best employees.
+Cybesecurity professionals have never been more important than they are now and with cybercrime damages predicted to cost more than $6 trillion by 2021, according to Cybersecurity Ventures, and a worldwide shortage of workers anticipated to hit 1.8 million by 2021, companies are offering great salaries to entice the best employees.

 There is no one linear path to a career in this field, but for the purpose of this piece, we’ll look at a few of the most popular jobs in cybersecurity: